State AI Law Comparison

 Key Requirement

-Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline.
+Employers must notify employees when AI assists in hiring, reviews, promotions, or discipline, and may not use AI that discriminates against protected classes (including via ZIP-code proxies).

 HB 2094 would have required high-risk AI developers to implement safeguards against algorithmic discrimination.
 Governor Youngkin vetoed the bill on March 24, 2025; no dedicated AI law currently in effect.